johnmcha/johnmcha/README.md

 ### Hi there 👋
 ### G'day mates!
-this is Johnny Cha studying AI data science using python.
+this is Johnny Cha studying AI data science using Python.
-It's not been a long time since I began to learn python, I have been already feeling that this is a great language.
+It's not been a long time since I began to learn Python, I have been already feeling that this is a great language.